Corrie Phelan | Wisconsin Alumni Association

 Corrie Phelan is the daughter of Sandra and Michael Phelan and a Fond du Lac High School graduate.
 She was first elected to the Junior National Honor Society and later the National Honor Society.

-Corrie is an athlete, a “mathlete” and a passionate band member.
-In fact, she thinks it would be amazing to be a part of the UW Marching Band.
-She was active in the music community and her contagious drive for improvement and her ability to lead by example is evidenced by her service as section leader, first chair, and VP of public relations of Fondy high school’s band program.
+Corrie is an athlete, a “mathlete,” and a passionate band member.
+In fact, she thinks it would be amazing to be part of the UW Marching Band.
+She was active in the music community, and her contagious drive for improvement and her ability to lead by example is evidenced by her service as section leader, first chair, and VP of public relations of Fondy high school’s band program.

 Corrie’s nonjudgmental abundance of empathy and her participation in Teen Court set her application apart.
-She began volunteering for Teen Court in 2017 and, according to one of her letters of recommendation, has had a voice in over 100 youth trials as a juror and jury foreman.
+She began volunteering for Teen Court in 2017 and, according to one of her letters of recommendation, has had a voice in more than 100 youth trials as a juror and jury foreperson.
 She served on the advisory board, facilitated future training, and even volunteered to dress up as a princess to raise funds during a summer festival.

-During her college tour at Madison, she was the only person from Wisconsin in the tour group.
-As a result, she realized how well-known UW-Madison is and how fortunate she is to live close to such a great school.
+During her college tour at the UW, she was the only person from Wisconsin in the tour group.
+As a result, she realized how well-known UW–Madison is and how fortunate she is to live close to such a great school.